Women’s Financial Resilience After the 2008 Recession

 Economic Recovery and Unequal Redistribution of Gains

 Economic literature suggests that post-crisis recoveries do not distribute gains homogeneously.
-Studies on growth and inequality show that, after systemic shocks, recomposition tends to favor capital and more protected occupations, while workers in more vulnerable positions absorb a significant share of adjustment costs (Stiglitz, 2012).
+Studies on growth and inequality show that, after systemic shocks, recomposition tends to favor capital and more protected occupations, while workers in more vulnerable positions absorb a significant share of adjustment costs.
 For women, this pattern meant facing a recovery in which the benefits of growth did not fully compensate for the losses suffered during the recession.

 When Income Returns, but Security Does Not